 In this context, where the creation and development of economic and commercial synergies in the international sphere has a particular importance, is placed the activity of the Italian-Cypriot Chamber of Commerce, which over the years has built a real bridge on the Italy-Cyprus axis, creating the right conditions for businesses in both countries to face common challenges and achieve greater competitiveness and growth.

-The Chamber, which today plays an important role in trade relations between the two countries, has, moreover, carried out in the last years several actions to promote and support the member companies, with particular reference to the establishment of international consortia of companies for submitting tenders, the finalisation of joint ventures for the development of projects in the private sector and the participation in European projects.
+The Chamber, which today plays an important role in trade relations between the two countries, has, moreover, carried out in the last years several actions to promote and support the member companies, with particular reference to the establishment of international consortia of companies for submitting tenders, the finalization of joint ventures for the development of projects in the private sector and the participation in European projects.

 In this regard, the President of the Italian-Cypriot Chamber of Commerce, Giuseppe Marino, in a speech during a recent trade mission to Cyprus with Italian entrepreneurs from different sectors, but all intrinsically linked to development processes in the field of ICT, once again reiterated the importance of the strategic role of this sector for the development and further consolidation of trade relations between the two countries.